-Summary of the Research Findings: Here is a brief summary of the research finding.
-Self-employed people are making the use of banking services erating their accounts frequently compared to labour class of Approximately 230 business accounts are there in this branch
+Summary of the Research Findings: Here is a brief summary of the research finding

+Self-employed people are making the use of banking serior is erating their accounts frequently compared to labour data of Approximately 230 business accounts are there in this branch

 Branch has maximum number of customers in the middle de gory.
-So, there is significant potential for expanding bankings and having more deposits as middle class people tend to 300 for their future.
+So, there is significant potential for expanding banking and having more deposits as middle class people tend to as for their future.

-The branch has opened 5,463 no frills accounts of their custom it is not very effective for the coverage of more population a nancial inclusion programme because of RBI's conditions.
+The branch has opened 5,463 no frills accounts of their costore it is not very effective for the coverage of more populator and nancial inclusion programme because of RBI's conditions.